 - Remove the demand for heat, allow the post-purge cycle to finish, turn gas OFF and remove power to the unit. - 2.
 Working inside the cabinet, swing the control panel out of the way, disconnect the cabling to gas valve.
-Disconnect the stainless steel gas supply pipe from the gas valve inlet by unthreading the gas valve inlet union be careful not to lose the fiberwasher). - Remove the two (2) torx screws (T25) that secure the gas valve to the venturi. - Pull down on the gas valve to separate it from the venturi-be careful no to damage or lose the rubber coupling.
+Disconnect the stainless steel gas supply pipe from the gas valve inlet by unthreading the gas valve inlet union.
+Discard the used 1/2" and 3/4" fiberwasher. - 3.
+Remove the two (2) torx screws (T25) that secure the gas valve to the venturi. - Pull down on the gas valve to separate it from the venturi-be careful no to damage or lose the rubber coupling.
 Inspect the rubber coupling for signs of wear, cracking or tearing.
 Replace if necessary.